 These rules place an emphasis on making privacy notices understandable and accessible.
 Data controllers are expected to take ‘appropriate measures’ to ensure that this is the case.

-Cambridge Academic Performance (Company Number: 09508524), as the data controller and also a data processor, interprets this as using very clear language to outline each of the responsibilities for each of the data subject groups.
+Cambridge Academic Performance (Company Number: 09508524) act as the data controller and also a data processor, interprets this as using very clear language to outline each of the responsibilities for each of the data subject groups.

 The purpose of this policy is to inform you on how Cambridge Academic Performance collects and uses personal data on pupils and clients.
 This notice will also inform you which other organisations Cambridge Academic Performance may share your personal data with.

-The responsibility for Data Protection belongs to the Director of Cambridge Academic Performance, Liz Parker, who can be contacted via email firstname.lastname@example.org or via the telephone: 07933 151 828.
+The responsibility for Data Protection belongs to the Director of Cambridge Academic Performance, Lee Parker, who can be contacted on firstname.lastname@example.org or 07933 151 828.

 We are registered with the Information Commissioner’s Office (ICO) with the registration number ZA061736.